 The dining scene in Nicaragua has flourished in recent years, offering an impressive variety of options to suit every craving.
 Whether you’re in the mood for fresh seafood at a chic beachfront restaurant, wood-fired pizza, or handmade pasta, you’ll find a tempting mix of local and international cuisine.

 Many of the best dining spots boast stunning ocean views, perfect for enjoying a meal with your toes in the sand and a cocktail in hand.
-Of course, if you’re staying at a luxury villa with a private chef, your culinary experience is elevated to a whole new level—custom menus, fresh ingredients, and personalized culinary experience to match your tastes.
+Of course, if you’re staying at a luxury villa with a private chef, your culinary experience is elevated to a whole new level, including custom menus, fresh ingredients, and a personalized culinary experience to match your tastes.

 Whether you’re digging into fresh-caught ceviche or savoring a chef-prepared dinner by candlelight, Nicaragua’s culinary experiences are as memorable as its waves.